mainkoon81/Mathematical-Methods/README.md

 -------------------------------------------------------------------------------------------------------------------
 ## 2. Time Series
 Time series is a dataset **collected through time**.
-Sampling adjacent points in time introduce a correlation.
+Now, since we are doing sampling with adjacent points in time, we naturally introduce a correlation into the system, which means the classical, statistical inference might not work in this setting.
 > Some time series from 'astsa' package in R
  - jj (Johnson and Johnson Quarterly Earnings for 84 quarters)
  - flu (Pneumonia and influenza deaths in the U.S. per 10,000 people Monthly for 11 years)